liviu-timar/astroviewer/README.md

 - To do
     - Migrate Details to Flow :white_check_mark:
     - Improve Details UI state management :white_check_mark:
-    - Visual feedback for button clicks (reconsider ripple effect) :white_check_mark:
+    - Visual feedback for button clicks (reconsider global disabling of ripple effect) :white_check_mark:
     - Simplify naming for various types :white_check_mark:
-    - Let users mark pictures as favourite & save favourites locally
+    - Let users mark pictures as favourite & save favourites locally :white_check_mark:
     - Create cool animation for "Mark as Favourite" icon
     - Use streams of data (from Room to UI) instead of one-shot requests where possible (observe data instead of requesting it)
+    - Use common top and bottom bars in Scaffold.
+Find an elegant way to customize from each screen.
+WIP on common-app-bars branch.
     - Fixes for various edge cases

 ### Screens
 | List Screen                                          | Sort Dialog                                          | Details Screen                                          |